 DIY energy bars are so hot right now!
-So why not make your own healthy energy bars?
-These all-natural protein bars are some of the healthiest energy bars out there!
+So why not make your own vegan energy bars?
+These healthy energy bars with prunes are so tasty.

 Celebrate World Osteoporosis Day on October 20th by whipping up a batch of these healthy homemade energy bars.
 They’re some of the healthiest nutrition bars out there!